tbarron/dtm/README.md

 are positional, you can't provide second without providing minute.

 #### a string

     myobj = dt("2011-10-09 20:07:06")

 The code tries to intuit the format of the provided date/time string.
 Most popular formats should work.
+If not timezone is provided, the input date/time is considered to be in the local timezone.
+This value will be converted to UTC and stored as an epoch value.

 #### an epoch value

     myobj = dt(epoch=1426905900)
     dt("%Y.%m%d %H:%M:%S")
     >>> '2015.0320 22:45:00'

 The value provided must be numeric.
 It can be an integer or a float, so a value returned by time.time() or time.mktime() can be used.
+The value provided is stored without any timezone adjustment.

 #### a datetime object

 If you have a datetime object and want a dt object, the dt can be initialized directly from the datetime.